In hyperglycemia secondary to endogenous hypercortisolism KORLYM IS PROVEN TO LOWER HbA1c1,2

 Least-square mean, confidence interval, and P-value between treatment arms based on a Mixed Model for Repeated Measures (MMRM).

-Clinically significant changes in HbA1c at week 24 were observed in patients treated with Korlym, both with and without an adrenal imaging abnormality2,4
+Clinically meaningful changes in HbA1c at week 24 were observed in patients treated with Korlym, both with and without an adrenal imaging abnormality compared with placebo2,4

 A change in HbA1c was observed in patients with hypercortisolism and difficult-to-control T2D treated with Korlym, regardless of the presence of an adrenal imaging abnormality